Jan Zamoyski: Chancellor and Hetman

 He took part in the preparation for a war against Muscovy in 1579–1581, where he contributed a group of 400 or 600 mercenaries.
 Through he had little prior military background nor experience, he was interested in mastering the military art, and proved to be an adept learner.
 With Batory's support, he began filling in for some of the roles of Grand Crown Hetman Mikołaj Mielecki, particularly when Mielecki was not present.
-While not campaigning, he was also instrumental in ensuring that the ongoing political support for the war.
+While not campaigning, he was also instrumental in ensuring that the ongoing political support for the war continued.
 In 1580 he was hit by another personal tragedy, as his wife died in labor, together with their child; entering a short period of depression.

 Later that year, in August, he captured Velizh in September he participated in the siege of Velikiye Luki, and then took Zavoloc.
 On 11 August 1581 he received the nomination for the post of Grand Crown Hetman; this nomination, although uncontroversial at that time, was technically illegal.
 Following that he participated in the long and inconclusive Siege of Pskov, which ended with the Peace of Yam-Zapolsky in 1582.
 Though Zamoyski failed to capture Pskov, he drained the Russian resources, and the ongoing siege was a major reason for the final treaty, which was highly favorable to Poland.

 In June 1583 Zamoyski took his third wife, Gryzelda Bathory, a relative of king Bathory himself.
 In May 1584 Zamoyski's men captured Samuel Zborowski, a noble whose death sentence for treason and murder had been pending for roughly a decade; shortly afterwards with Bathory's consent Zborowski was executed.
-This political conflict between Báthory, Zamoyski and the Zborowski family, framed as the clash between the monarch and the nobility, would be a major recurring controversy in internal Polish politics for many years, beginning with a major dispute at the Sejm of 1585.
+This political conflict between Báthory, Zamoyski and the Zborowski family, framed as a clash between the monarch and the nobility, would be a major recurring controversy in internal Polish politics for many years, beginning with a major dispute at the Sejm of 1585.